justfletch/embsys310/assignment04/Question_Answers.md

+# Assignment 04 Questions

 >### 1. Follow the same steps as we did in the class to blink LED1 (PA5) at a visible rate using the bit-band region to enable the clock for Port A, then answer the following:
 >a.
 What instructions does the compiler produce in assembly for “writing” to the RCC_AHB2ENR bit when using bit-band address?

     It was a store (STR) instruction of the value of R0 (0x1) directly to 0x42420980, which is the address of the GPIOA port block enable bit.